 A major component of reliability analyses is modeling the availability of supply resources after considering maintenance and forced outages.
 We model forced and maintenance outages of conventional generation units stochastically.
 Partial and full forced outages occur probabilistically based on distributions accounting for time-to-fail, time-to-repair, startup failure rates, and partial outage derate percentages.
 Maintenance outages also occur stochastically, but SERVM accommodates maintenance outages with some flexibility to schedule maintenance during off-peak hours.
 Planned outages are differentiated from maintenance outages and are scheduled in advance of each hourly simulation.
-Consistent with market operations, the planned outages occur during low demand periods in the spring and fall, such that the highest coincident planned outages occur in the lowest load days.
+Consistent with market operations, the planned outages occur in the lowest load days.
 This outage modeling approach allows SERVM to recognize some system-wide scheduling flexibility while also capturing the potential for severe scarcity caused by a number of coincident unplanned outages.